Lemon Garlic Chicken over Cauliflower Mash

 1 teaspoon minced garlic

-7 1/4 ounces gluten-free beef broth
+7 1/4 ounces (just shy of 1 cup) gluten-free beef broth

 1 teaspoon gluten-free ketchup (Heinz)